larek22/BDlaw/README.md

 1. Open the **Settings** tab to review model names, Qdrant settings, and chunking parameters.
 Save any changes and optionally run the OpenAI/Qdrant tests.
 2. Switch to the **Ingest** tab, add documents, choose whether to rebuild the collection, and click **Create Vector DB**.
 Progress appears in the log pane.
 3. After ingestion, go to the **Ask** tab, enter a question, and click **Search & Answer**.
 Answers include citations, and sources display highlighted query terms.

+## Troubleshooting

+- **OpenAI model access errors**: If you see a permission error when asking a question, select a chat model available to your OpenAI account (for example `gpt-4o-mini`) in the Settings tab and retry.

 ## Tests